ZhenyaChan/Weather-Report-App/readme.md

 ## Description

-The mobile app is developed and designed using latest technologies of Swift and Storyboard.
-It allows user to view weather report for a city based on the location/coordinates of user's device using WeatherAPI and save those reports.
-Data does not persist after reloading/relaunching the app.
+- The mobile app is developed and designed using latest technologies of Swift, Storyboard, MapKit, and REST API.
+- It allows user to view weather report for a city based on the location/coordinates of user's device using WeatherAPI and save those reports.
+- Data does not persist after reloading/relaunching the app.

 ## How to Set Up the Project